 Everyone has noticed the tiny (1CPU, 128MB memory) vCLS machines (vSphere Cluster Services) that deployed in our environments after the 7.0 U1 upgrade.
 I like the concept of them that remove the dependency of vCenter being up for DRS to function.
 I envision that VMware will add more features that no longer depend on vCenter in future releases.
 There’s a little quirky thing that only an admin account in vCenter can see the vCLS machines.
 Searching with a non-admin account will only find the vCLS tags.
 Not really many scerionos that someone needs to interact with them, but one is to migrate them off a datastore you don’t want them to use.

-Even if you document every password you created, you may still run into password related issues. root password expirations are easy ones to miss, especially when you don’t know when the password is going to expire.
+Even if you document every password you created, you may still run into password related issues.
+Root password expirations are easy ones to miss, especially when you don’t know when the password is going to expire.
 Most vRealize products expire root accounts password after 365 days.
 I recommend disabling password expiration for root and admin passwords for vRealize products if you can.
+Of course, still rotate the passwords.
 That way you are not in a tough spot if you miss the chance to easily change it.
 Either way, make a reminder in your PAM to change the passwords if you have a policy to rotate passwords.
 Below are some tips if you cannot log in to one of your vRealize products.